Armstrongs-Musings-LLC/rih/README.md

 ## Getting Started 🚀

-To begin using the Unofficial Reign in Hell Tauri app, follow these simple steps:
+To begin using the Unofficial Reign in Hell SvelteKit app, follow these simple steps:

 1. **Installation**: Download the app from the [community repository](https://github.com/Armstrongs-Musings-LLC/rih) and install it on your device.